 - (COLTS is the supplier-independent ophthalmic lens testing facility in the U.S.).

 3 times harder than previous generation of ZEISS lenses with AR coatings

 The use of an electron microscope with 3000x magnification makes the advantages of DuraVision Platinum UV clearly visible.
 While the previous generation of ZEISS coatings tears and peels, DuraVision Platinum UV only shows fine lines.
 Less scattered light is generated and a higher Bayer ratio is achieved.

 To offer patients true protection, ZEISS has developed an additional anti-reflective layer on the back of the lens, reducing the indirect light reflected into the eye.
 This extra layer complements the protection offered by ZEISS UVProtect Technology in all clear plastic lenses, which blocks direct UV rays from the front.

 More than 90% of UV radiation comes directly from the front.
 However, a small part approaches the eye indirectly from the sides and back.
 As some UV rays may be reflected onto the eye by the back surface of the lens, ZEISS anti-reflective coatings are designed to have low reflectance in the UV spectral range.

-Back surface UV protection is now integrated as a standard feature into all premium ZEISS DuraVision coatings.
+Back surface UV protection is now integrated as a standard feature into all premium ZEISS DuraVision coatings and mirrors.